Integrate System Center Operations Manager with VM insights Map feature

 Install the Service Map management pack

 You enable the integration between Operations Manager and the Map feature by importing the Microsoft.SystemCenter.ServiceMap management pack bundle (Microsoft.SystemCenter.ServiceMap.mpb).
 You can download the management pack bundle from the Microsoft Download Center.
 The bundle contains the following management packs:

 - Microsoft Service Map Application Views

 - Microsoft System Center Service Map Overrides

 - Microsoft System Center Service Map

 After you install the Service Map management pack, a new node, Service Map, is displayed under Operations Management Suite in the Administration pane of your Operations Manager Operations console.

 Operations Management Suite was a collection of services that included Log Analytics, is now part of Azure Monitor.

-To configure Azure Monitor for VMs Map integration, do the following:
+To configure VM insights Map integration, do the following:

 To open the configuration wizard, in the Service Map Overview pane, click Add workspace.